Daniel-Unah/goat-tracker/README.md

 ## ðŸš€ Features

-- See career stats and recent game logs
+- See LeBron's career stats and recent game logs
-- View a random, notable throwback game from his career
+- View a random, notable throwback game from his career.
+Updates everytime you select Playoffs or Regular Season in the toggle dropdown.
 - Everyday, a new LeBron vid is displayed on the page
 - Clean, simple, responsive layout